mustalk/MiniSoccerSimulator/DEV_WORKFLOW.md

 We use [Conventional Commits](https://www.conventionalcommits.org/) for writing consistent and informative commit messages.
 This convention helps to:

-- **Automate Changelog generation:** The `android-release.yml` workflow uses [semantic-release](https://github.com/semantic-release/semantic-release)
+- **Automate Changelog generation:** The `android-deploy.yml` workflow uses [semantic-release](https://github.com/semantic-release/semantic-release)
-  to automatically generate release notes and update the `CHANGELOG.md` based on commit messages that follow the Conventional Commits specification.
+  through a composite action to automatically generate release notes, bumps the app version, and update the `CHANGELOG.md` based on commit messages that follow the Conventional Commits specification.
-- **Enforce semantic versioning:** Semantic-release uses the commit message format to determine the appropriate version bump (major, minor, or patch) according to [Semantic Versioning](https://semver.org/) principles.
+- **Enforce semantic versioning:** `semantic-release` uses the commit message format to determine the appropriate version bump (major, minor, or patch) according to [Semantic Versioning](https://semver.org/) principles.
 - **Improve code readability and maintainability:** Consistent commit messages make it easier to understand the history of changes and the reasoning behind them.